GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 - **Client-Side Handling:** When the `interrupted` flag is received:
   1. The `isInterrupted` flag is set to `true`.
   2. The `AudioStreamer`'s `stop()` method is called to immediately halt any ongoing audio playback.
 This ensures that the interrupted audio is not played.
-- **Latency:** The latency for interruption detection is primarily determined by the API's VAD and the network latency.
+- **Latency:** The latency for interruption detection is primarily determined by the APIs VAD and the network latency.
 The client-side processing adds minimal delay.
 On a fast connection, the interruption should feel near-instantaneous.
-- **No Specific Parameter:** There is no specific parameter in this code to tune the interruption sensitivity, as that is primarily controlled by the API's VAD.
+- **No Specific Parameter:** There is no specific parameter in this code to tune the interruption sensitivity, as that is primarily controlled by the APIs VAD.
 - **Effects of Changing VAD (if possible):** If the API provided a way to adjust VAD sensitivity (which it currently doesn't for the Multimodal Live API), the effects would be:
   - **More Sensitive VAD:** Interruptions would be triggered more easily, potentially leading to a more responsive but also more "jumpy" conversation.
   - **Less Sensitive VAD:** The model would be more likely to finish its turn, but it might feel less responsive to user interruptions.

 **5. Preventing Feedback Loop (No Echo):**
 In Chapter 2 with the Python SDK we introduced a `model_speaking` flag to prevent to model from listening to itself.
-In this chapter, we achieve this without an explicit flag on the client-side, **relying on the API's built-in turn management capabilities.** Here's how it works:
+In this chapter, we achieve this without an explicit flag on the client-side, **relying on the APIs built-in turn management capabilities.** Here's how it works:

 - **Turn Detection:** The Gemini API uses its Voice Activity Detection (VAD) to determine when a user's turn begins and ends.
 When the user starts speaking, the VAD detects this as the start of a turn.
 When the user stops speaking for a certain duration (a pause), the VAD determines that the user's turn has ended.